pilight/pilight/README.md

 __receive-repeats__: How many times should a code be recieved before marked valid<br />
 __socket__: what socket should we read from<br />
 <br />
 __process file__: This script can be anything you like.
-The 433-daemon will pass the same JSON object to this script as the receiver, but without any formatting.
+The pilight-daemon will pass the same JSON object to this script as the receiver, but without any formatting.
 You can than parse the JSON object for further processing.
 <hr>
 The output of the receiver will be as follow:
 ```
-root@pi:~# ./433-send -p kaku_switch -i 100 -u 15 -f
+root@pi:~# ./pilight-send -p kaku_switch -i 100 -u 15 -f
 ```
 ```
-root@pi:~# ./433-receiver
+root@pi:~# ./pilight-receiver
 {
 	"origin": "sender",
 	"protocol": "arctech_switches",